What is this subject about?

 Subject combination advice:

 Drama and Theatre Studies is a subject that by its nature requires candidates to consider individual, moral, ethical, historical, social, cultural and contemporary issues.
 Therefore Theatre Studies combines well with any humanities subject, for example History, English, Politics and Sociology.
 It also combines well with Psychology, Film Studies and Media Studies.
-However, we advise against students combining Drama and Theatre Studies with BTEC Extended Certificate in Performing Arts as they are too closely related in terms of the skill set.
+However, we advise against students combining Drama and Theatre Studies with BTEC Extended Certificate in Performing Arts as they are too closely related in terms of the skill set and rehearsal demands.

 What is the difference between Drama and Theatre Studies and BTEC Performing Arts?

-Drama and Theatre A Level is in some ways similar to English Literature, but with just theatre texts.
-The Performing Arts BTEC course is more flexible so you can play to your strengths in your options as you can choose two options from Drama, Music or Dance and can follow a Musical Theatre pathway.
-The Performing Arts BTEC course is assessed by both coursework and tasks set and marked by the examination board, as assessment is 100% coursework.
-Theatre is 30% acting, 30% coursework and 40% written exam.
-The Performance Studies course focus is predominantly British twentieth century playwrights, whereas in Drama and Theatre you study theatre and practitioners from different countries, genres and time periods.
-Drama and Theatre is not an acting course, you also learn about design and directing.
+Drama and Theatre A Level is in some ways similar to English Literature, but with just theatre texts plus straight acting.
+Whereas, the Performing Arts BTEC course involves music, dance with acting and is more flexible so you can play to your strengths and can follow a Musical Theatre pathway.
+BTEC Performing Arts focuses on rehearsal and performance in order to train students for entry to Higher Education Level on a course which is aimed at a career in the industry.
+The Performing Arts BTEC course is assessed through 100% coursework.
+Whereas, Drama and Theatre is 30% acting, 30% coursework and 40% written exam.
+Drama and Theatre is not just an acting course, you also learn about design and directing.